JanSkvaril/Exam-Timer/README.md

         Exam - Part D

 If current time is 13:45, app will display *Exam - Part D* that will end at 14:00

+## Sound test
+You can easly test if your sound is working:

+After openning the application, just press **T** on you keyboard and alarm sound will play